vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 In the seventh and last book of the Rāmāyaṇa, after Rāma had been crowned king in Ayodhyā and a period of golden rule, referred to as the Rāmarājya, had been ushered in, a nasty incident occurred, which could have been meant to remind the reader of the Rāmāyaṇa of the fact that the golden age was nearing its end.
 Bad behaviour, which would become endemic in our own Kali Age, was already occasionally practised in the Dvāparayuga and forbodings thereof appeared in the Tretāyuga, thus posing a threat to the universal happiness that characterized Rāma’s rule.

 A brahmin arrived at the palace gate in Ayodhyā and loudly bewailed the fate of his only son, who had died before having come of age.
 As the brahmin himself was absolutely blameless, this stroke of misfortune must have been caused by some other mean creature who had abused the dharma (Rām.
 7.64).
 The possible cause of this tragic event was revealed to Rāma by his counsellor, the seer Nārada.
-Could it be that somewhere in his realm a ś¯udra might have had the nerve to practise asceticism, thereby setting a trend that was only permissible in the Kaliyuga (Rām.
+Could it be that somewhere in his realm a śūdra might have had the nerve to practise asceticism, thereby setting a trend that was only permissible in the Kaliyuga (Rām.
 7.65)?
 The righteous king ordered the preservation of the boy’s body by having it laid in oil, a method that worked so well in the case of his own father, and called for his celestial chariot, the Pus.paka.
 The following reconnaissance flight affirmed that the dharma reigned supreme in the west, north and east of his kingdom, but in the south, the region associated with death, on the slope of the Saivala mountain, which the ´ Rāmāyaṇa situated to the south of the Vindhyas, 3 at the border of a lake, 4 something questionable seemed to be going on.
 5

 An ascetic was hanging upside down, a form of severe tapas that was evi dently not customary in the golden age of the Tretāyuga, since those entitled to practise austerities did not need such extreme mortifications to attain their aims.
-The Pus.paka landed and Rāma questioned the hanging man, asking whether he was by any chance a ś¯udra.
+The Pus.paka landed and Rāma questioned the hanging man, asking whether he was by any chance a śūdra.
 The honest ascetic frankly admitted his humble descent, saying that he had been taken to this severe asceticism by the wish to reach the status of a god.
-While he was still speaking with his head hanging down—‘know that I am a ś¯udra, O Rāma, named Samb¯uka’ ´ 6— the righteous king drew his sword and chopped off his head (Rām.
+While he was still speaking with his head hanging down—‘know that I am a śūdra, O Rāma, named Sambūka’ ´ 6— the righteous king drew his sword and chopped off his head (Rām.
 7.67.3–4).
-Rāma was praised by the gods for having prevented a ś¯udra from reaching heaven and a rain of celestial flowers fell down at the spot.
+Rāma was praised by the gods for having prevented a śūdra from reaching heaven and a rain of celestial flowers fell down at the spot.
 7 Pleased that the

 3 See below, n.
 8 on p.
 337.

 4 Saivala is the name of a water plant.
 Meulenbeld 1974, 604 mentions 12 identifications ´ of this plant, the major ones are Vallisneria spiralis Linṇand Blyxa octandra Planch.
 5 Rām.
 7.66.12–13.
 The commentaries ad 7.66.12 identify the Saivala as a ´ giri in the vicinity of the Vindhyā.

 6 Rām.
-7.67.3cd: ś¯udram. mām. viddhi kākutstha śamb¯ukam. nāma nāmatah..
+7.67.3cd: śūdram. mām. viddhi kākutstha śambūkam. nāma nāmatah..
 7 Rām.
 7 App.
 I, No. 11.